Bhupesh-V/Bhupesh-V.github.io/_posts/2020-11-24-the-unholy-way-of-using-virtual-environments.md

 ```

+> Note that you will need Bash version 4.x or greater for this to vcd to work

-The variable `VIRTUAL_ENV` is updated every time you activate an environment.
+The environment variable `VIRTUAL_ENV` is set (or updated) every time you activate an environment.
 It stores the absolute path of your env folder and is responsible for showing that env (prompt) in your terminal.
 We wrote this scaffold code so that retains the original function of the `cd` command remains intact.

 ### For Type A